Inclusive Language

 • Humankind

 Inclusive language strategies support all students.
 Establish and reiterate respectful and supportive practices for interaction in the course space.
-Early in the course, share guidelines and expectations for interaction in the online classroom that recognize and value the diverse identities of the student population.
-Invite students to identify practices that promote respectful communication and collaboration in discussion and group assignments.
-“Create safe and inclusive spaces by getting to know students individually and by setting a code of classroom conduct that is based on participation, collaboration, sharing knowledge and experience, trust, and respect” (Hockings, Brett, & Terentjevs, 2012, p.
-239).
-As the course progresses, refer to these expectations and remind students of their intention treat one another with kindness and respect.
+Early in the course, take time to get to know students individually and share guidelines and expectations for interaction in the online classroom that recognize and value the diverse identities of the student population (Hockings et al., 2012).
+Additionally, invite students to identify practices that promote respectful communication and collaboration in discussion and group assignments.
+As the course progresses, refer to these expectations and remind students to treat one another with kindness and respect.

 Inclusive language entails employing thoughtful communication strategies.
-Model inclusive language and use generic identifiers (Inclusive Teaching, 2021).
+Model inclusive language and use generic identifiers (Dartmouth Center for the Advancement of Learning, 2021).
 Sharing your preferred pronouns in your email signature signals that identity is self-defined.
 Invite students to self-identify; many attributes are visible, but some are not.
 Providing accessible descriptions and instructions supports individuals with learning differences and benefits all students; multiple means of representation enable multimodal learning.

 Remember to empower students to advocate for themselves by providing access to information pertaining to support resources and reporting structures.
 Connect students with programs and organizations that can enrich and deepen their understanding and acceptance of themselves and others.